Skip to content

 What is ImpEx in SAP Commerce Cloud?

-ImpEx (Import/Export) is SAP’s proprietary scripting language for bulk data operations.
-It uses a CSV-like syntax with headers that map to Commerce Cloud’s type system.
+ImpEx (Import/Export) is SAP’s scripting language for bulk data operations.
+CSV-like syntax with headers that map to Commerce Cloud’s type system.
 You define the item type, the attributes to populate, and the data rows.
-ImpEx handles products, customers, orders, CMS content, and configurations — virtually any data type in the platform.
+It handles products, customers, orders, CMS content, configurations.
+Virtually any data type in the platform.

 Can I use ImpEx for real-time data updates?

-Technically yes, but you shouldn’t.
-ImpEx is designed for batch operations — initial loads, scheduled updates, and environment seeding.
+Technically yes.
+Practically, don’t.
+ImpEx is built for batch operations: initial loads, scheduled updates, environment seeding.
 For real-time single-record operations (updating a price when a customer logs in, creating an order from a mobile app), use OCC REST APIs.
 They’re designed for low-latency, request-response interactions.

 What’s the difference between Hot Folders and ImpEx?

 Hot Folders use ImpEx under the hood.
-The difference is automation: you drop a file into a monitored directory and Commerce Cloud processes it automatically.
+The difference is automation: you drop a file into a monitored directory and Commerce Cloud processes it on its own.
 With raw ImpEx, you run scripts manually through the Backoffice or HAC (Hybris Administration Console).
-Hot Folders are better for recurring imports — inventory feeds, price updates, product syncs — where you want hands-off processing.
+Hot Folders are the better fit for recurring imports (inventory feeds, price updates, product syncs) where you want hands-off processing.

 How do I handle large data migrations to Commerce Cloud?

 Break the migration into phases.
 Start with reference data (categories, classifications), then products, then customers, then orders.
-Use incremental ImpEx scripts that can be re-run without creating duplicates (use INSERT_UPDATE with unique keys).
+Use incremental ImpEx scripts that can be re-run without creating duplicates (INSERT_UPDATE with unique keys).
 Test each phase in staging.
-For very large datasets (millions of records), consider parallel ImpEx execution and off-peak scheduling to avoid impacting platform performance.
+For very large datasets (millions of records), consider parallel ImpEx execution and off-peak scheduling so you don’t choke the platform.

 When should I use SAP Integration Suite instead of direct APIs?

-Use Integration Suite when you need to orchestrate data flows between multiple systems — for example, when an order in Commerce Cloud needs to trigger pricing in S/4HANA, update inventory in a WMS, and send a notification to Emarsys.
-Direct OCC APIs are fine for point-to-point integrations.
-Integration Suite handles transformation, error handling, monitoring, and retry logic for complex multi-system scenarios.
+When you need to orchestrate data flows across multiple systems.
+An order in Commerce Cloud needs to trigger pricing in S/4HANA, update inventory in a WMS, and send a notification to Emarsys?
+That’s Integration Suite territory.
+Direct OCC APIs work fine for point-to-point integrations.
+Integration Suite handles the transformation, error handling, monitoring, and retry logic that multi-system scenarios demand.

 Solutions for E-Commerce